 The business of the future had begun

 By 2010, APX Alarm was one of the top security providers in North America with 5,000-employees and $245 million in revenue.
 In February 2011, Pedersen rebranded the company, renaming it Vivint, to reflect the shift to smart home.
 It also dabbled into internet services and solar installation with Vivint Solar.
-And then in a massive deal, in late 2012, Blackstone acquired Vivint from its existing shareholders, including Goldman Sachs, for in excess of $2 billion.
+And then in a massive deal, in late 2012, Blackstone acquired Vivint from its existing shareholders, including Goldman Sachs.
+The price?
+Vivint was sold at a valuation which was in excess of $2 billion.

 Knocking for Success